-In 2018, Madison City will expand the levels and amounts of awards by conducting its first Grade-Level City Chess Championship!
+Madison City will expand the levels and amounts of awards in conducting its second Grade-Level City Chess Championship in 2019!
 That means we will crown a chess champion for each grade level K-12.
 There is no need to qualify.
 The City Chess Championship now becomes an open championship where anyone can register to compete by grade level.
 You must register in your grade level.
 The tournament is open to any competitor in grades K-12, but one must reside within Madison City limits to be eligible to win and be declared City Chess Champion for their grade level.

 Membership: USCF membership is required.